MxBoud/Analog/Readme.md

 ## Installation
 Only the source code is provided in this repository.
-To try the game, one need's to install [Unity][1] 5.6.1 and load the current project.
+To try the game, one need's to install [Unity][1] (version 5.6.1 was used for development) and load the current project.

 [1]: http://unity3d.com
 [ScreenShot1]: